 You hear it in the news all the time: ridiculous lawsuits granting “victims” millions of dollars for trivial grievances.
-Conversely, you hear of rich people getting away with crimes that would result jail time were the perpetrator poor.
-The Bible has some interesting answers to such injustice.
+Conversely, you hear of rich people getting away with crimes that would result in poor people going to jail.
+The Bible has some interesting answers to each such injustice.

 15. Ye shall do no unrighteousness in judgment: thou shalt not respect the person of the poor, nor honour the person of the mighty: but in righteousness shalt thou judge thy neighbour.

 This sentiment can also be found in Ex.
 23:1-9, Deut.
 1:16-18, Deut 16:18-20.